kaizen-ai/kaizenflow/docs/coding/all.hgoogle_file_api.explanation.md

     "universe_domain": "googleapis.com"
   }
   ```

-- cp ~/Downloads/gspread-gp-94afb83adb02.json helpers/.google_credentials/service.json
+- Cp ~/Downloads/gspread-gp-94afb83adb02.json
+  helpers/.google_credentials/service.json

-- You need to have a service account key that has access to the Google Drive
+- You need to have a service account key that has access to the Google Drive for
-  for modification
+  modification
   - Normally the default one `helpers/.google_credentials/service.json` would
     work.
   - If you need to modify a Google Drive space where the default service account